ibm-cloud-docs/databases-for-postgresql/howto-resources-scaling.md

 You can manually adjust the resources available to your {{site.data.keyword.databases-for-postgresql_full}} deployment to suit your workload and the size of your data.

 Terraform scaling allocations are per-member.
-API scaling allocations use total allocation values.
 {: note}{: terraform}

 API scaling allocations use total allocation values.